xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

 Are you a pro in CLI commands but tired of manually logging in to each network device and managing the network device configuration and operational data using the command line interface ?
 Then its time for you to explore Scrapli and automate CLI scraping !!!!

+How about structured data then ?
+Yes, you can also scrape structured data through scrapli_netconf.

 ## What is Scrapli?

 Scrapli is a python library that helps you to connect multiple network devices via SSH or Telnet, synchronously or asynchronously for screen scraping.
 Wondering what is screen scraping? well, it is the process of collecting screen display data from the network device and dumping it on to another screen or file.